awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-ha-tutorial.md

 1. Choose **Save**\.

 Creating a DB instance takes about 10 minutes\.
-In the meantime, launch your Elastic Beanstalk environment\.
+In the meantime, create your Elastic Beanstalk environment\.

-## Launch an Elastic Beanstalk Environment<a name="php-hawrds-tutorial-launch"></a>
+## Create an Elastic Beanstalk Environment<a name="php-hawrds-tutorial-create"></a>

-Use the AWS Management Console to launch an Elastic Beanstalk environment\.
+Use the AWS Management Console to create an Elastic Beanstalk environment\.
 Choose the **PHP 5\.6** platform configuration and accept the default settings and sample code\.
 After you configure the environment to connect to the database, you deploy the sample application that you downloaded from GitHub\.

 **To launch an environment \(console\)**